 You may be 25 years old.
 You may be 40.
 You might even be 60.
 The answer to “when” is “now,” regardless of your age.
 If you’re younger, you’ll reap the benefits of time.
 If you’re older, you’ll establish much-needed habits that will help you keep your costs low and learn to love life without a large check each week.
 Saving for retirement as soon as you realize you can benefits you differently than your neighbor or coworker.

-People have different financial regrets, but one thing is for sure: No one has ever been sorry that they saved for retirement.
+People have different financial regrets, but one thing is for sure: No one has ever been sorry that they started planning for retirement.

 Consumer Education Services, Inc. (CESI) is a non-profit service provider of comprehensive personal financial education and solutions for all life stages and for all of life’s milestones.
 Our goal is enhanced economic security for everyone we serve.